Early voting shrinks in Florida, absentee balloting grows

 Republican Governor Rick Scott rejected a call last week to extend early voting by a day.

-The data suggests the changes curbed in-person voting at the early polling sites.
-Florida voters cast 249,974 fewer ballots at those sites in the 2012 presidential election than in 2008.
+The data suggests the changes did put a damper on in-person voting at the early polling sites.
+Florida voters cast 250,605 fewer ballots at those sites in the 2012 presidential election than in 2008.

-Democrats, who typically make up a large proportion of early voters, managed only a 167,653 edge over Republicans in the voting at early balloting sites.
-That was well below the margin in 2008, when Democrats led in early voting by almost half a million ballots.
+Democrats, who typically make up a large proportion of early voters, managed a 246,930 edge over Republicans in the voting at early balloting sites.
+That was about half the margin in 2008 when Democrats led in early voting by almost half a million ballots.

-Republicans have the edge in absentee voting - 79,339 more Republican ballots were turned in than Democratic ballots by Sunday.
-Absentee voting had exceeded the 2008 totals by 207,308 ballots.
+Republicans have the edge in absentee voting - 87,318 more Republican ballots were turned in than Democratic ballots by Saturday.
+Absentee voting had exceeded the 2008 totals by 160,216 ballots by Saturday.

 The total number of registered voters in Florida has risen by 6.1 percent since the last presidential election to 11.9 million.